pubky/pkdns/README.md

 pkdns does only partially support recursive lookups.
 Recursion only works
 - For a `CNAME` pointing directly to another record in the same pkarr packet.
-- For a `NS` delegating the whole pkarr zone to a name server.

-For anything more fancy than simple `A` and `TXT` records, it is recommended to use a [bind9](https://ubuntu.com/server/docs/service-domain-name-service-dns) name server and point your zone to there `@   NS   {BIND9IP}`. bind9 is a fully fledged name server and should be able to handle recursion and all record types.

 ### Record Types